3b1b/3Blue1Brown.com/content/lessons/2017/backpropagation/index.md

 ---
-title: What is backpropagation really doing? | Deep learning, chapter 3
+title: What is backpropagation really doing?
 description: An overview of backpropagation, the algorithm behind how neural networks learn.
 date: 2017-11-03
 video: Ilg3gGewQ5U